Giving Away the Asset While Keeping the Income

 Giving appreciated property to a charitable remainder trust (“CRT”) instead of selling an asset can be a win-win for those with charitable intentions.
-This tax advantaged technique may allow an individual that might otherwise pay tax on the sale of appreciated property to instead give the property to charity, enjoy a charitable deduction and retain some income stream, typically for life.
-If this interests you, please read on for answers to some key charitable remainder trust questions we posed to Douglas F. McRae, a charitable trust accounting and administration expert with over 30 years’ experience in the charitable arena.
+This tax advantage technique may allow an individual that might otherwise pay tax on the sale of appreciated property to instead give the property to charity, enjoy a charitable deduction and retain some income stream, typically for life.
+If this interests you, please read on for answers to some key CRT questions we pose to Douglas F. McRae, a charitable trust accounting and administration expert with over 30 years’ experience in the charitable arena.

 Doug, tell us more about what a CRT is specifically?

-A Charitable Remainder Trust is an irrevocable legal trust instrument created under the authority of the Internal Revenue Service Code Section 664.
-This irrevocable trust has two primary purposes:
+A charitable Remainder Trust is an irrevocable legal trust instrument created under the authority of the Internal Revenue Service Code Section 664.
+The irrevocable trust has two primary purposes:

 (1) to distribute a fixed percentage of its assets to a non-charitable beneficiary, and (2) at the expiration of a specified time (a date certain or the death of the non-charitable beneficiary) the remaining balance is distributed to an IRS qualified charity.

-Who are typical candidates for gifting to a CRT?
+Who are typically candidates for gifting to a CRT?

-Very simply, those with appreciated assets desiring to increase their income who are also charitably inclined.
+Very simply, those with appreciated assets desiring to increase their income who are also charitable inclined.
 Some factors suggesting possible advantages to funding a CRT include being over age 60, no children, desire to defer capital gains taxation, and a need to diversify assets.
-Also, a high income individual who has maxed out their qualified plans but wants to put more away for future income on a tax deferred basis.
+Also, a high-income individual who has maxed out their qualified plans but wants to put more away for future income on a tax deferred basis.

-The best candidate for a CRT is typically a business owner with a C-corp looking to retire soon or possibly getting bought out.
-Another great candidate for a CRT is an owner of real estate who is thinking of selling but does not want to pay the capital gains tax, or is tired of the 1031 exchange treadmill and wants to get cash out of the property in a tax efficient manner.
+The best candidate for a CRT is typically a business owners with a C corporation looking to retire soon or possibly getting bought out.
+Another great candidate for a CRT is an owner of real estate who is thinking of selling but does not want to pay the capital gains tax or is tired of the 1031 exchange treadmill and wants to get cash out of the property in a tax efficient manner.

 What are the key benefits of a CRT?